How You Help Elon Achieve its Strategic Goals

 Based on Recommendation 3 of the Quality of Life findings: “Highlight and further develop opportunities related to service to the broader community.”

 Elon University recognizes the importance of being a good corporate citizen and the responsibility to help our surrounding communities.
-Staff are encouraged to become involved in the community by lending their voluntary support to programs that positively impact the quality of life within these communities.
+Staff is encouraged to become involved in the community by lending their voluntary support to programs that positively impact the quality of life within these communities.

 This program allows Elon employees to offer their services to the community.
 Volunteer time must be used towards one of the following Elon’s community partners: